Deep Job Platform: The Transformation of the Remote Workplace

 Back in 2009, America was coming out of the “Great Recession,” and high tech started booming again.
 Over 25% of the workforce was unemployed and looking for jobs.
 So naturally, a lot of people chose to become freelancers or independent consultants.

 This was the boom of freelancing.

 There were a lot of talented candidates but employers had no way of accessing them.
-That’s where we saw the rise of the earliest online job boards - like Craigslist and Indeed.
+That’s where we saw the rise of the earliest online job boards - like Craigslist, Jooble, and Indeed.

-Even then, these marketplaces only offered the very basic features - better filters to scan lists of freelances and reviews/project examples for each candidate.
+But, these marketplaces only offered the very basic features - filters to scan lists of freelancers and reviews/project examples for each candidate.

 This wasn’t enough.